weissenberger/gpuhd/README.md

 #### Compiling the test program

 To compile the test program, configure the Makefile as described above.
-Then, run:
+Run:

 `make`